V-Vivek/Data-Engineering-Assignments/PythonAssignment-1-Part2.md

 	s1.add('iNeuron')

 Q48.
 Try to add multiple values using add() function.
+> We cannot add multiple values using add() function.

 Q49.
 How is update() different from add()?
+> update() function can add multiple elements in a set if iterable items like list, tuple, string or another set is providied to it as an argument.

 Q50.
 What is clear() in sets?
+> clear() function is used to delete all elements in set & make it empty.

 Q51.
 What is frozen set?
+> Frozen set is datatype in Pyton.
+It is similar to set except it is immutable.

 Q52.
 How is frozen set different from set?
+> Set is mutable while frozenset is immutable.

 Q53.
 What is union() in sets?
 Explain via code.
+> union() in set is used to combine the elements of two different sets.

+	s1 = {'Big', 'Data', 'Engineer'}
+	s2 = {1, 2, 3}
+	s1 = s1.union(s2)
+	print(s1)
+	# Output -> {1, 2, 3, 'Data', 'Engineer', 'Big'}

 Q54.
 What is intersection() in sets?
 Explain via code.